barryclark/jekyll-now/_posts/2022-12-21-common-cpp-errors-vs-rust.md

 If we now tried to mutate the value from two different threads, we would find out that we cannot simply do that.
 We'll eventually hit an error telling us we need a second fundamental trait for concurrency, called [`Sync`](https://doc.rust-lang.org/nomicon/send-and-sync.html).
-This trait, again via the typesystem, indicates whether a value is safe to access from multiple threads at the same time.
-The short story is that we have to explicitly use a synchronization mechanism for the data that makes it safe to access from different threads, such as a mutex.
+This trait, again via the typesystem, indicates whether a value is safe to share between threads.
+The short story is that we have to explicitly use a synchronization mechanism for the data that makes it safe to share among threads, such as a mutex.
 I won't go into detail here, because I have written a two part series comparing mutexes in Rust and C++ ([part 1](/blog/2020/mutexes-rust-vs-cpp/), [part 2](/blog/2020/rust-style-mutex-for-cpp/)).